cuga-project/docs/content/docs/README.md

 ---
-title: IBM Computer Using Generalist Agent (CUGA)
+title: Computer Using Generalist Agent (CUGA)
 description: An autonomous agent capable of performing web actions with intelligent planning and task decomposition
 ---

-# IBM Computer Using Generalist Agent (CUGA)
+# Computer Using Generalist Agent (CUGA)

 <div align="center">